segmentio/segment-docs/src/getting-started/02-simple-install.md

 ## Before you begin

 Before you start, you need a Segment user account and a workspace.
-If you're not already part of an organization with a Segment Workspace, you can sign up for a free account and free workspace.
+If you're not already part of an organization with a Segment Workspace, you can [sign up for a free account and free workspace](https://app.segment.com/signup/?ref=docs).

-For the quickstart portion, you also need access to the code for a basic website, PHP website, or an iOS app.
+For the quickstart portion below, you also need access to the code for a basic website, PHP website, or an iOS app.

 ## Dev and Prod Sources